2025 - All Construction Projects

 Schedule: Feb.
 3 to November 1, 2025

-Description of work: This work is to replace the Northland Avenue structures over I-41, along with the approaches on both the west and east sides of the interchange.
-Northland Avenue roadway will be updated to a Diverging Diamond configuration.
+Description of work: This work is to replace the WIS 15/County OO/Northland Avenue structures over I-41, along with the approaches on both the west and east sides of the interchange.
+WIS 15 interchange will be updated to a Diverging Diamond configuration.

-May 5 to May 9: Crews will continue working on the walls along WIS 15.
-Crews will continue installing storm sewer pipes between Casaloma Drive and I-41 along WIS 15.
-Crews will continue placing fill for the new I-41 northbound entrance and exit ramps.
-Crews are forming and pouring abutments at structures.
+June 9 to June 13: Crews will continue working on MSE wall.
+Crews will install storm sewer pipes between I-41 and Bluemound Road.
+Crews will continue placing fill for the I-41 ramps.
+Crews will continue bridge decking.

 Traffic impacts: